What You Need To Know Following a Car Accident in Philadelphia

 The catch is that you can only collect for these damages as a percentage of the other driver’s fault.
 For instance, let’s say you have $100,000 in damages but you are 40% responsible for the accident.

-That means the other driver is 60% responsible for the accident so that driver is only responsible for 60% of your total damages or $60,000.
+That means the other driver is 60% responsible for the accident, therefore the driver is only responsible for 60% of your total damages or $60,000.

 In addition, you will be barred from filing suit against the other driver if your amount of fault is greater than the other driver’s amount of fault.
 This is known as a “modified” comparative fault rule.

 Lastly, these rules only apply to personal injury and not property damage.
 Property damage can be pursued in court without restrictions.

 Can I Sue the Other Driver if I Have Limited-Tort Insurance?

 You can sue another driver, but only as circumstances permit.
 For instance, you must be able to demonstrate that your injuries were “serious” enough to warrant pursuing damages against the other driver.

 In cases where you have sustained some serious impairment, even if it is temporary, to your body or you have sustained a permanent injury, you are allowed to sue the other driver for damages.

 At the very least, you will need to have broken a bone to qualify for a tort action on a limited tort policy.
 You can also pursue damages such as pain and suffering, loss of enjoyment, and other non-economic damages.